RetroPie/RetroPie-Docs/docs/Scraper.md

 - **Max Image Width:** Specify the max image width to scrape.

 - **Scraper:** Choose which database to scrape from - thegamesdb is default, but when thegamesdb is down you can specify to use OpenVGBD instead.

+- **ROM Names:** Choose what name to display.
+By default the name from the No-Intro data will be used.
+This includes the Region.
+You can also choose theGamesDB which is what the builtin scraper uses.

+- **Gamelist:** Choose to overwrite the existing gamelist.xml or append to it.

 - **Update scraper to the latest version:** This updates the scraper to the latest version.